The most vital tool for any business is a machine to process sales.

 The connectivity of a cloud-based POS system automates many of these processes, reducing errors and increasing processing speed.

 Clover POS is designed to be an all-in-one solution, including a touchscreen input, cash drawer, receipt printer, high-resolution camera that can scan barcodes and QR codes, and encrypted card reader.
-Clover uses a secure server to back up transactions and includes a reporting feature that makes accounting more accurate and efficient.
+Clover uses a secure server to back up transactions.
+It also includes a reporting feature that makes accounting more accurate and efficient.

-Because of the Internet connectivity, you can easily export reports to both Excel and QuickBooks either at the terminal or remotely.
+Because of the Internet connectivity, you can export reports to Excel and QuickBooks.
 By keeping financial data digital instead of printing it out, your company will not only be more green, it will also be more secure, as you can control access to reporting functions.

 Orders can also be reopened, making it easier to process refunds and exchanges.
 This is a helpful customer service function that couldn’t be performed on a standard cash register.